|

 This answer is incorrect.

-C5 does not typically provide innervation to the intrinsic muscles of the hand. ( See References)
+The middle trunk of the brachial plexus does not typically provide innervation to the deltoid. ( See References)

 |